AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### `mkdir`

-stands for *Make directory* and creates a directory with the name you write after it
+stands for *Make directory* and creates a directory with the name you write after it.

 ```
 pi@raspberrypi:~ $ mkdir cool_folder